robotseu/robotseu.github.io/index.md

 ## News
++ We have won the 3rd prize of 2020 Robocup China (@home group)!
+[2020.11.15]
++ We have won the 1st and 2nd prize of 2020 Jiangsu Province College Students Robot Competition!
+[2020.11.13]
 + Kai Li has won IEEE RCAR 2020 Best Paper Finalist.[2020.9]
 + Wei Zhao, Zhewen Ma, Huan Liu and Jiale Ma have defended their MS thesis, congratulations![2020.6]
 + Our TIM paper has been published online.[2020.6]